tdsmale/tdsmale.github.io/Jungian.md

 ##### Ego
 - Natural: Hospitality.
 Naturally promotes a mutually welcoming atmosphere.
 - Trivializing: Expenditure.
-Trivializes the adoption of aggressive self-interest.
+Trivializes the adoption of Forceful self-interest.

 ##### Parental
 - Constructive: Canon.
 Finds it constructive to observe a mutually-legislated understanding.